senzing-garage/senzing-api-server/README.md

     http://0.0.0.0/0.0.0.0:8080/
     ```

-1. Test Senzing REST API server.  *Note:* port 8889 on the localhost has been mapped to port 8080 in the docker container See `WEBAPP_PORT` definition.
+1. Test Senzing REST API server.
+   *Note:* port 8889 on the localhost has been mapped to port 8080 in the docker container.
+   See `WEBAPP_PORT` definition.
    Example:

     ```console
     export SENZING_API_SERVICE=http://localhost:8889